 Why is there not a Regular Municipal Election in 2016?

 The Mayor and City Councilmembers are elected to four-year terms.
 Elections are held in odd years (2015, 2017, etc.).
 Council seats come up for election on an alternating basis with District #1, District #3, and one At-Large seat in one election cycle; and District #2, District #4, one At-Large seat, and the Mayor's seat in another election cycle.

 Representatives elected to the Arvada City Council are limited to three (3) four-year terms for a specific seat.
 An individual elected to represent a specific district can serve in that capacity for three terms, but then would have the option of running for an At-Large seat and serving additional three terms.

-Information on Voting
+Information on Registering to Vote

 You can register to vote on the Colorado Secretary of State's website:

 City Clerk's Office